dy1anbird/portfolio/README.md

 - This includes all the projects that were completed while taking the Cybersecurity Certificate.
 - Practice Audits
 - Common Tools Practice

+### Programming
+- Programming projects done primarily in school classes.
+- Python and C++
+- Each folder contains all the files for that project.